 Offences and penalties

-If you carry out or supervise (RBW under the following circumstances, you are committing an offence under the Building Act 2004 and the council can issue you with an instant fine.
+If you carry out or supervise (RBW under the following circumstances, you are committing an offence under the Building Act 2004 and the local council can issue you with an instant fine.

 - When a non-licensed building practitioner carries out RBW, but is not supervised by a building practitioner of the appropriate licence class – $750 fine

 - When an LBP carries out or supervises RBW, but is not licensed in the appropriate class to carry out or supervise the work – $500 fine

 - When a person claims to be an LBP able to do a certain type of RBW, but is not licensed in the appropriate class – $500 fine

 Councils have been able to issue these fines for RBW since 3 September 2012.

 If an LBP or anyone involved in building and construction commits an offence under the Act, and the offence is serious, the local council or MBIE can prosecute them.
 There are four prosecutable offences directly related to the LBP scheme:

 The council or MBIE can also prosecute a home or building owner who knowingly employs a person who is not an LBP (with the appropriate licence) to carry out RBW.